-As the only professional, not-for-profit association for Mediators in Ireland, the MII recognises and values the contributions to mediation from people across all areas of society and different areas of mediation.
+As the professional, not-for-profit association for Mediators in Ireland, the MII recognises and values the contributions to mediation from people across all areas of society and different areas of mediation.

 The MII has different categories of membership which follow the cycle of education and qualification of mediators.
 This begins with Trainee Affiliation, progressing to Membership on successful completion of training and assessment and on to Advanced Membership for experienced Mediators, There are also categories of affiliation for those with a general interest in mediation but with no wish to practice and organisations that are interested in mediation.
 You will find more information on the different categories of membership and affiliation on the relevant links.